 RWW is a week of solidarity rooted in radical hope, resilience, and social justice.

-We are led by a coalition consisting of dedicated organizations, each playing a vital support role in ensuring RWW remains rooted in community leadership. and inclusive principles to reflect the multiple voices and experiences of refugees and migrants.
+We are joined by a coalition consisting of dedicated organizations, each playing a vital role in ensuring RWW remains rooted in community leadership and inclusive principles to reflect the multiple voices and experiences of refugees and migrants.

 Corecoalition members: